wp-plugins/ik-facebook/readme.txt

 3. This is the Display Options Settings page.
 These settings help you control what content appears in your custom facebook feed.

 == Changelog ==

+= 2.0 =
+* Update: Upgraded feature set and interface to integrate IK Social Pro and IK Facebook.
+* Feature: Adds ability to display user avatars in the feed.
+* Feature: Adds ability to show number of comments in the feed.
+* Feature: Adds ability to show number of likes in the feed.
+* Minor Feature: Adds ability to disable pro styling options

 = 1.9.1 =
 * Update: Compatible with 3.6